Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Iowa Stats and Trends

-- In Iowa's seven games this season, it has five wins against the spread.
+- Iowa has five wins against the spread in seven games this year.

-- The Hawkeyes covered the spread in their only game when underdogs by 3 points or more.

-- Iowa's games this year have hit the over on two of seven set point totals (28.6%).
+- Iowa's games this season have gone over the total in two out of seven opportunities (28.6%).

-- When Iowa records more than 18.4 points, it is 5-1 against the spread and 6-0 overall.
+- Iowa is 5-1 against the spread and 6-0 overall in games when it scores more than 18.4 points.

 - The Hawkeyes collect 87.9 more yards per game (310.9) than the Badgers give up (223.0).

-- When Iowa amasses more than 223.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Iowa amasses over 223.0 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Hawkeyes have turned the ball over one more time (9 total) than the Badgers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.